Powered by SchoolDash

 This school is a member of The Kemnal Academies Trust.
 (Other schools in this trust include Orchards Academy, Cleeve Park School, Kemnal Technology College, Welling School and Hylands School.)

-Particular strengths include Finances, Disadvantaged pupils, Progress and Destinations.
-Relative weaknesses include Admissions, Attendance, Sixth form and Attainment.
+Particular strengths include Finances, Progress, Disadvantaged pupils and Destinations.
+Relative weaknesses include Admissions, Attendance, Representation and Attainment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.